nmshd/documentation/_docs_integrate/delete-attributes.md

 When the peer receives the Request, they can accept or reject it.
 If they want to [accept it]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}), they must use the [AcceptDeleteAttributeRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptdeleteattributerequestitemparameters).
-Doing so, they specify a `deletionDate` on which they plan to delete the peer shared Attribute.
+Doing so, they specify a `deletionDate` on which they plan to delete the peer Attribute.
 In the given example, the payload would look like the following:

 ```json